arqex/freezer/README.md

 ```

 Both *Array* and *Object* nodes have a `set` method to update or add elements to the node and a `reset` method to replace the node with other data.

-Class instances can be stored in a freezer store.
-They will be handled like objects but its methods will be preserved.
-Since the instance will be frozen, instance setter methods could be not working for update the object.

 #### set( keyOrObject, value )
 Arrays and hashes can update their children using the `set` method.
 It accepts a hash with the keys and values to update or two arguments: the key and the value.